 IBPS PO DESCRIPTIVE PAPER INFORMAL LETTER FORMAT –

 Address of the sender

 Salutation – Dear Aunt / Dear – (address the person with the name)

 ADDITIONAL TIPS for IBPS PO ENGLISH DESCRIPTIVE PAPER

-- As the paper will be in online mode, you should practice typing the essays in your personal pc, at least once in a day.
+- As the paper will be in online mode, you should practice typing the essays on your personal pc, at least once a day.
 This will increase your speed and also a good practice.

-- Avoid Spelling Errors – You need to be careful while writing an essay / letter, as too many spelling mistakes may land in you in trouble, by an eventual decrease in the marks.
+- Avoid Spelling Errors – You need to be careful while writing an essay/letter, as too many spelling mistakes may land you in trouble, by an eventual decrease in the marks.

 You need to score a minimum score that will be notified when the final result will be out, and that’s what will ensure your selection through the interview round and help you in getting your dream job.

 Though an essay or a letter is not confined to a particular syllabus, as you cannot predict which topic you may be provided within the actual exam, in order to be well prepared and getting an edge over others, you need to be advanced enough to ensure you fare well in the exam.
 So, here we are providing the list of some books which may help you in gaining some knowledge and getting ideas of how to go about the descriptive paper.

 - Descriptive English Book – Kiran Prakashan